ebfaler/unit-8-project/README.md

-Project 8 Treehouse Tech degree
+Project 8 Treehouse Tech degree:
 Use an API to Create an Employee Directory